 After breakfast, we take a drive inland to the Krka Valley where the River Krka flows through a series of lakes, gorges and rapids before heading out to sea.
 The valley in its entirety has been awarded national park status and we will visit part of this exquisitely beautiful area on this morning’s tour.

 Due to minerals dissolved in the water, the colours change from turquoise to azure-blue and vibrant green to steel-like greys.
-We will witness one of the most dramatic stretches of the river – several tiers of waterfall tumble fantastically into a broad, shallow pool where you may swim should you wish.
+We will witness one of the most dramatic stretches of the river – several tiers of waterfall tumble fantastically into a broad, shallow pool.

 After lunch on board, we slip our moorings for an afternoon’s spectacular cruising.
 Enjoy the stunning island views from the comfort of a sun lounger up on deck, cool drink in hand, whilst the salty sea breeze invigorates you – it doesn’t get much better than this.